 Allowable activities also include arts curriculum and arts integration residencies of more than one day that provide students hands-on participation in an art form.
 The projects could include a supplemental activity like a field trip or school-wide assembly to ensure that many students have access to high-quality professional arts and cultural experiences.

-Payment will be made in the form of a check by the Tennessee Arts Commission directly to the school and will be sent to the mailing address provided in the STS Application and Evaluation.
-Schools will be asked to verify the correct mailing address in the award letter.
+Payment: Payment will be made in the form of a check by the Tennessee Arts Commission directly to the school and will be sent to the mailing address provided in the STS Application and Evaluation.
+Schools will be asked to verify the correct mailing address in the award letter and must submit a W9 form to the Commission for proper set up in state payment system.

 A school awarded a Student Ticket Subsidy (STS) grant is required to submit the Student Ticket Subsidy Evaluation before receiving the grant funds.
 The STS Evaluation must include: